incf-nidash/PyNIDM/README.rst

 BIDS MRI Conversion to NIDM
 ---------------------------

 This program will convert a BIDS MRI dataset to a NIDM-Experiment RDF document.
 It will parse phenotype information and simply store variables/values and link to the associated json data dictionary file.
 To use this tool please set your INTERLEX_API_KEY environment variable to your unique API key.
-To get an Interlex API key you visit [SciCrunch](http://scicrunch.org/nidm-terms), register for an account, then click on "MyAccount" and "API Keys" to add a new API key for your account.
+To get an Interlex API key you visit `SciCrunch <http://scicrunch.org/nidm-terms>`_, register for an account, then click on "MyAccount" and "API Keys" to add a new API key for your account.

 .. code-block:: bash